 - Following orientation, you will be asked to schedule a Health Screening through the Employee Health nurse.
 The Health Screening consists of a health questionnaire, vital signs, review of immunizations and a TB test.
 The Employee Health nurse will notify the Teen Volunteer Coordinator when you are clear to begin your training.
 You will also register for an ID badge with Human Resources.

-- During the seven-week training period, you will be required to wear Khaki-colored pants and a white t-shirt under a navy vest.
+- During the training period, you will be required to wear Khaki-colored pants and a white t-shirt under a navy vest.
 You will learn "hands on" the tasks of a Teen Volunteer when paired with another teen who will teach you the various responsibilities.